 Originally a triple minor.

-The dance contains the following figures: hand turn (allemande), turn single, cast, lead, figure eight, hey, rights and lefts, lead and cast (and probably others).
+The dance contains the following figures: hand turn (allemande), turn single, cast, lead, figure eight, hey, hey for three, rights and lefts, lead and cast, cross go below (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.